Innate Chiropractic Center

 – Fatigued Muscles

 Treatment of muscle cramps depends upon the initial cause.
-For those people who experience a muscle cramp due to a strenuous workload such as exercise or sports, chiropractors recommend treatments such as a massage, application of cold packs to the affected muscles and passive stretching.
+For those people who experience a muscle cramp due to a strenuous workload such as exercise or sports, chiropractors recommend treatments such as application of cold packs to the affected muscles and passive stretching.

 Proper rest must be given to those muscles which have experienced an overload due to stress.